 We only use powdered insects, meaning whole insects that are ground into a fine powder.
 This makes our products appetising to look at for us Western consumers, and it also has the advantage of giving a high concentration of nutrition.

-The insects we currently use are buffalo worms and crickets.
-Buffalo worms have a nice nutty flavour very similar to peanuts, while crickets have deeper notes of umami.
+The insects we currently use are buffalo beetles and crickets.
+Buffalo beetles have a nice nutty flavour very similar to peanuts, while crickets have deeper notes of umami.
 Both are ideal for baking, adding in smoothies or porridges.

 We think it is great if an individual chooses to be vegan/vegetarian.
 However, if you want to have a sustainable diet it is more complicated than saying it has to be 100% vegan or vegetarian.
 Having a sustainable diet means that your are providing your body with all the necessary nutrients for as few resources as possible.
 Depending on where you get your mango/avocado/soy beans from, it is not necessarily more sustainable than eating bugs, since bugs are very rich in protein, vitamin B12, iron and a range of other minerals and vitamins.